9 days •

 A relaxing day through the peaceful area and its tiny villages with their traditional tileworks and Moorish forts.
 It is an area known for its brilliant coloured ceramics and it will be hard to not want to take some home when you pass the outside stalls with their brilliant shades of pottery glazes.
 Visit a pottery workshop before an arrival at Monsaraz, boasting an awesome hilltop castle and a panoramic vista of the Guadiana River and dam which separates Spain from Portugal.
 Relax here, admiring the sunset over the two countries.

-After breakfast for those who are keen, we take a short morning cycle ride through the lake region to finish our journey with a true sense of accomplishment at the Portugal-Spain border.
-Look back at the route we´ve travelled together before going back to the hotel for a final coffee and a wave goodbye to this lovely area and each other before transferring back to Lisbon for onward afternoon connections.
+After a late breakfast, spend time picking up a few last minute souvernirs in this most medieval of fortified villages.
+Back to the hotel for a final coffee and a wave goodbye to this lovely area and each other before transferring back to Lisbon for onward afternoon connections.
 Boa Viagem!

 Lisbon, Atlantic coast, Évora, Redondo wine region, Villa Vicosa, Monsaraz - See Map for route